 When the adrenal glands are not functioning properly, it is difficult for them to handle the naturally occurring stress that is associated with normal body functions and energy production, so it will downregulate production of energy and all metabolic functions including the thyroid in order to conserve energy and get some well needed rest, thus leading to chronic fatigue and low thyroid function.

-Dr. Michael Lam, adrenal expert, explains that when the thyroid is downregulated, then production of T4 and T3 (thyroid hormones) is reduced, but TBG (thyroid binding globulin) will increase, which results in less free T4 and free T3.
+Dr. Michael Lam, adrenal expert, explains that when the thyroid is downregulated, then production of T4 and T3 (thyroid hormones) is reduced, but TBG (thyroid binding globulin) will increase, which results in less free T4 and free T3 if measured in the blood.
 Some T4 is also directed towards making the inactive rT3 (reverse T3), which works as a breaking system to oppose T3 functions, both of which can persist long after the stressful situation has ended. rT3 can also inhibit the conversion of T4 into T3 and perpetuate production of rT3.
 If the level of rT3 is higher than the T3, then it can result in what is called rT3 dominance, whereby symptoms of hypothyroidism are experienced despite sufficient levels of T3 and T4 being present in circulation.
 When this occurs, then standard lab tests that measure T4 and T3 may be normal despite hypothyroid symptoms and low body temperature.
 On the other hand, free T4 and free T3 may be low on lab tests while TSH is normal or high.
 Administering thyroid medication may cause lab tests to normalize, but the individual will continue to have deterioration in health and low body temperature.

 This whole series of events is directed by the adrenal glands to intentionally slow things down in the body so that it can rest and ensure survival.
 Therefore, under these circumstances, thyroid replacement with T4 or T3, without first addressing the adrenal glands can lead to more deterioration in the adrenal glands and the thyroid.
 The body wants to slow down and rest, but the medication which increases metabolic functions and energy production, will speed things up.
 Increasing T4 and T3, directly opposes the goal of the adrenal glands attempts to do what is best for the body.
 You are essentially trying to jump start the system while the system is applying the brakes.
 Dr. Lam states it is “analogous to pouring oil onto a fire.”
 The weak adrenal glands will not be able to handle the stress associated with these functions, that is why they downregulated the system in the first place.
 So forcing them to do so, will only deplete them even further.
 This can result in someone who has a mild case of adrenal fatigue to advance to the more serious exhausted phase.
 For someone who is already in an advanced stage, it can lead to a severe adrenal crash and impairment in ability to function.